bbids/todo-CLI/documentation.md

-#How this works
+# How this works
-There is a config.json file.
-This one is shared among all the todo files.
+There is a config.json file that is shared among all the todo files.
 The script makes use of the config file to know which todo file it must access via the current-todo.

-Additional configurations may be added in the future to the config file.

-The todo file includes tasks, you can see a sample task below.
+A todo file contains tasks.
+There can be multiple todo files on the system and you can access any of them anywhere.
+There are some commands such as set/get/config that have support for this.

+You get the basic add/read/update/remove commands, as well as some supporting ones such as reset_ids, config, set and get.

+The "cool" feature is the interact mode.
+Right now it allows for easy deletion of tasks.
+There is potential in the interact mode, but a few more improvements are necessary.

 # Nomenclature